 3.1 BOARD OF DIRECTORS.
-At December 31, 2010, the Board of Directors of Valora Holding AG comprised the following five members:
+At December 31, 2012, the Board of Directors of Valora Holding AG comprised the following five members:

-Rolando Benedick, 1946, Swiss citizen, Chairman

-Previous activities: CEO of Innovazione, CEO of the Manor Group, Board Chairman of the Manor Group, Member of the Board of Directors of Jacobs Holding AG.
-Current activities: Board Chairman of Manor Sud (since 1999), Member of the Boards of Directors of Barry Callebaut (since 2001), of MCH Messe Schweiz AG (since 2001) and Galfa Group Paris (since 2009)
+Rolando Benedick, 1946, Swiss citizen, Chairman and CEO (since May 2012).
+Previous activities: CEO of Innovazione, CEO of the Manor Group, Board Chairman of the Manor Group, Member of the Board of Directors of Jacobs Holding AG, Member of the Board of Barry Callebaut.
+Current activities: Board Chairman of Manor Sud (since 1999), Member of the Boards of Directors of MCH Group AG (since 2004) and Galfa Group Paris (since 2009).

-Markus Fiechter, 1956, Swiss citizen, Vice-Chairman

-Master's degrees in Chemical Engineering from the Swiss Federal Institute of Technology and in Economics from the St. Gallen Business School.
-Previous activities: Manager, Mettler Toledo AG, Manager, Boston Consulting Group, CEO, Minibar Group.
-Current activities: CEO, Jacobs Holding AG (since 2004), member of the Boards of Directors of Barry Callebaut (since 2004) and Minibar AG (since 2005).
+Markus Fiechter, 1956, Swiss citizen, Vice-Chairman and Lead Director, Master's degrees in Chemical Engineering from the Swiss Federal Institute of Technology and in Economics from the St. Gallen Business School.
+Previous activities: Manager, Mettler Toledo AG, Manager, Boston Consulting Group, CEO, Minibar Group, CEO, Jacobs Holding AG.
+Current activities: Member of the Boards of Directors of Barry Callebaut (since 2004), Minibar AG (since 2005) and W. Schmid AG (since 2012).

-Bernhard Heusler, 1963, Swiss citizen, attorney-at-law, doctorate and master's degree in Law from the University of Basel and postgraduate studies at the University of California, Davis.
+Bernhard Heusler, 1963, Swiss citizen

+Attorney-at-law, doctorate and master's degree in Law from the University of Basel and postgraduate studies at the University of California, Davis.
 Previous activities: temporary associate at Davis Polk & Wardwell, New York, associate at Wenger Plattner, Attorneys-at-law in Bern, Basel and Zurich.

-Current activities: Partner at Wenger Plattner, Attorneys-at-law (since 2000), Representative of the Board of Directors of the FC Basel 1893 AG football club (since 2005), member of various professional organisations, member of the Boards of Directors of various non-exchange-listed trading and service SMEs.
+Current activities: Partner at Wenger Plattner, Attorneys-at-law (since 2000), Chairman (since 2012) and Board Delegate (since 2005) of the FC Basel 1893 AG football club, member of various professional organisations, member of the Boards of Directors of various non-exchange-listed trading and service enterprices.